Guide to the Online MBA in Sustainability

 As employers of MBA graduates express interest in hiring people with the know-how to take advantage of opportunities in sustainability, business schools are responding in kind.
 Many now offer courses and programs aimed at teaching students how to do good and succeed in business simultaneously.

 Some schools were well ahead of the curve on this one.
 For example, the University of Michigan launched a dual degree program between their Ross School of Business and School of Natural Resources & Environment in 1993.
-Students of this program earn an MBA from the Ross School and an MS from the School of Natural Resources & Environment.
+Students who complete this program earn a MBA degree from the Ross School and a MS degree from the School of Natural Resources & Environment.
 The program graduates about 25 students per year.
 Among one of the first of its kind, it now boasts more than 350 alumni, a $40 million endowment, and three dedicated endowed chaired professors, says Andrew J. Hoffman, professor and director of the Erb Institute for Global Sustainable Enterprise at University of Michigan.

 While some business schools started paying attention to the environment before it was the cool thing to do, plenty are getting in on the act now.
 Often, the curriculum is a reflection of efforts the university is making on its own campus to be greener and make greater contributions to society.

 For instance, some business schools have rebuilt their classrooms to meet Leadership in Energy and Environmental Design (LEED) certification standards.
 This means they have used materials and construction methods to satisfy prerequisites and earn points to achieve different levels of certification for their buildings.
 It's proof that many business schools are looking to do more than pay lip service to sustainability.
 In fact, more students than ever are demanding programs that will help them become successful in the business world while also permitting them to make meaningful contributions to society.

 Who is a good match for an MBA in sustainability?